jesmanderson/voice-infra-field-notes/posts/sip-call-flow-troubleshooting.md

-# 📞 How I Troubleshoot SIP Call Flows (Field Notes)
+# How I Troubleshoot SIP Call Flows

 As a UC engineer working with CUCM, Ribbon SBC, and Teams Voice, one of the most important skills I’ve developed is being able to troubleshoot SIP call flows quickly and confidently.
 Here’s a breakdown of my personal workflow that I follow when something goes wrong with voice routing.

 ---

-## 🧭 1.
-Understand the Call Path
+## 1. Understand the Call Path
 Before anything else, I sketch (mentally or visually) the expected call flow:

 Example: